soedinglab/MMseqs2-App/README.md

 cd mmseqs-web
 ```

-If you want to use one of our default databases (Uniclust/Pfam/PDB/EggNOG) go to section "Setting Up Example Databases" then return here.
+If you want to use one of our default databases (Uniclust/Pfam/PDB/EggNOG) go to section [Setting Up Custom Databases](#setting-up-custom-databases) then return here.
 If you want to use your own sequence databases go to section "Setting up a Custom Sequence Database" then return here.
 If you want to use your own profile databases go to section "Setting up a Custom Profile Database" then return here.

-Take a look at the MMseqs2 User Guide to make sure you have enough system memory for all databases.
+Take a look at the [MMseqs2 User Guide](https://github.com/soedinglab/mmseqs2/wiki) to make sure you have enough system memory for all databases.

 Once you have set up your search databases you can start the MMseqs2 Search Server by executing: